openkruise/openkruise.io/versioned_docs/version-v1.0/user-manuals/advanceddaemonset.md

 ---

-This controller enhances the rolling update workflow of default [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) controller from aspects, such as partition, selector, pause and surging strategies.
+This controller enhances the rolling update workflow of default [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) controller in large-scale scenarios, such as support for image pre-download, in-place upgrade, etc.

 Note that Advanced DaemonSet extends the same CRD schema of default DaemonSet with newly added fields.
 The CRD kind name is still `DaemonSet`.